andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ### Build the Code Samples and Demo Applications

-To perform sample inference, run the Image Classification code sample and Security Barrier Camera Demo application that were automatically compiled when you ran the Image Classification and Inference Pipeline demo scripts.
-The binary files are located in the `~/inference_engine_cpp_samples_build/intel64/Release` and `~/inference_engine_demos_build/intel64/Release` directories, respectively.
+To perform sample inference, run the Image Classification code sample and Security Barrier Camera demo application that were automatically compiled when you ran the Image Classification and Inference Pipeline demo scripts.
+The binary files are in the `~/inference_engine_cpp_samples_build/intel64/Release` and `~/inference_engine_demos_build/intel64/Release` directories, respectively.

 To run other sample code or demo applications, build them from the source files delivered with the installation.
-To learn how to build these, see the [Inference Engine Code Samples Overview](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html#build_samples_linux) and the [Demo Applications Overview](https://docs.openvinotoolkit.org/latest/_demos_README.html#build_the_demo_applications) section.
+To learn how to build these, see the [Inference Engine Code Samples Overview](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html#build_samples_linux) and the [Demo Applications Overview](https://docs.openvinotoolkit.org/latest/_demos_README.html#build_the_demo_applications) sections.

 ### <a name="download-models"></a> Step 1: Download the Models